plainlab/bookless/README.md

 # Bookless

-> A no-hassle book-writing app that let you write books in plain text files.
+> A hassle-free book-writing app that let you author books in plain text.

 ## Demo

-[WIP] A book written in Bookless: https://bookless.github.io
+A manual written in Bookless (WIP): https://bookless.github.io

 ## Features